 - upload intermediate files to

-/dataand give users the option of loading them rather than reproducing them if they wish to execute only specific steps rather than the entire pipeline.
+/dataand give users the option (via a flag/parameter) of loading them if they wish to execute only specific steps rather than the entire pipeline.

 Downloading data/dependencies or using an API during runtime?

-Just say no. Instead, take advantage of Code Ocean's custom package management system.
-For anything else, the postInstall script can run any code you can run on Code Ocean, and all results are baked into your Docker image.
-This both reduces runtime for users and ensures reproducibility (that data/model/API might not be available at the same URL in 10 years; with Code Ocean, everything is archived).
+Just say no. Instead, take advantage of Code Ocean's package management system for dependencies.
+For anything else, the postInstall script can be used to download files and process them, and the output is baked into your Docker image.
+This both reduces runtime for users and ensures reproducibility (that data/model/API might not be available at the same URL in 10 years; with Code Ocean capsules, everything is archived).

 Guaranteeing that random number generation leads to identical results between runs?

 Set a random seed.
-This ensures continuity of results between runs that rely on random number generation.
+This ensures consistency of results between runs and therefore supports reproducibility.

 Will my interactive results work indefinitely?